katzenyo/aws-sa-notes/AWS Solutions Architect Training/High Availability & Scaling/Application Load Balancing (ALB) vs Network Load Balancing (NLB).md

 ## Network Load Balancer (NLB)

 >[!Warning] On the Exam
-> - For questions that talk about things that aren't web or secure web (HTTP/S), default to NLBs
+> - For questions that talk about things that aren't web, secure web (HTTP/S), or gRPC, default to NLBs
 > - End-to-end encryption: NLBs and TCP listeners
 > - Used with private link to provide services to other VPCs